 Keto Chicken ParmesanPrint Recipe Pin Recipe

-- Preheat an oven to 450 F and line a baking sheet with parchment paper.
+- Prep.
+Preheat an oven to 450 F and line a baking sheet with parchment paper.

-- Cover the breasts with even amounts of spaghetti sauce (1 cup), shredded mozzarella (1/4 cup), and shredded provolone cheese (1/2 cup).
-Finish the breasts with parmesan cheese.
+- Cover the chicken with even amounts of spaghetti sauce (1 cup), shredded mozzarella (1/4 cup), and shredded provolone cheese (1/2 cup).
+Finish with the remaining 1/4 cup of parmesan cheese.

 Fans Also Made These Low Carb Recipes:

-- Pork rinds.
-Not a fan of pork rinds?
-You can fry chicken using my low carb popcorn chicken breading.
+- Not a fan of pork rinds?
+You can fry chicken using my low carb chicken nuggets breading.
 NOTE: this breading must be fried in oil, as it won't "puff" up in the oven.

 - Nutritional information is based on 1 chicken breast if you divide the ingredient over 4 breasts: